senkulabs/breeze-lite/docs/showing-chirps.md

 Now take a look in your browser to see the message you Chirped earlier!

 ::: danger STOP ✋
-Before go to the next chapter, do you see something weird like we add the chirp but it doesn't appeared instantly in our chirp list?
-If we refresh the page then it appears.
-But why? 🧐
+Before go to the next chapter, do you see something weird like when we add the chirp again but it doesn't appeared instantly in our chirp list?
+But, if we refresh the page then it appears.
+Why does it happened? 🧐
 :::

 ::: details Here's the answer. 👀